Readless

 • Quality over quantity: 3-5 focused newsletters beat 20 random subscriptions

-• AI summarization can condense multiple newsletters into one daily digest
+• AI summarization can condense multiple newsletters into one daily digest, cutting reading time by 80-90%

 • Strategic reading saves 5-10 hours weekly while keeping you informed